junhaoliao/iCtrl/README.md

 1. From the mounted disk, drag "UG_Remote.app" into your "Applications" directory.
 2. Open the "De-Quarantine" workflow and click the upper-right "Run" button.
 3. If you haven't installed TigerVNC, drag "TigerVNC Viewer x.x.app" into your "Applications" directory.
 4. Open **Launchpad** or **Applications**, you can find the installed "UG_Remote.app".
 You may drag the app into your dock to create a shortcut.

 ## Instructions (Windows) - 1 Step

 If the "Windows protected your PC" window pops up, click on <ins>More Info</ins> -> [Run anyway] to allow the installer to run.

 0. Download and extract UG_Remote_win64-5.x.x.zip from the **Releases** page.
 Double-click on "UG_Remote.exe".

 ## V5 Change Log

+This script is updated to v5.0.7 on January 23, 2021

+1. Added support for RealVNC: users can switch their viewer under Misc
+2. Fixed a potential index-out-of-range exception in "check loads"
+3. Fixed a bug that the ECF "Connect" button not loaded with ECF as the last lab

 This script is updated to v5.0.6 on January 18, 2021

 1. Added "check load" feature
 2. Added "Disk Quota Exceeded" prompt

 This script is updated to v5.0.5 on January 10, 2021

 1. Added "last_lab" filed in the profile so that the script can switch to the last connected lab at launch

 This script is updated to v5.0.4 on January 6, 2021

 1. Added button to remove existing profiles
 2. Added author info